Indoor and Outdoor Lighting: The Best of Both Worlds

 What Types of Lights Do Plants Use?

 Fluctuating electromagnetic radiation causes the energy we know as light.
-This fluctuating radiation occurs at super high frequencies and when the frequency of this energy is within the right range, it becomes visible to our eyes as well as useful for our plants.
+This fluctuating radiation occurs at the highest frequencies and when the frequency of this energy is within the right range, it becomes visible to our eyes as well as useful for our plants.

 Consider the types (or frequencies/wavelengths) of light first.
 Light has many frequencies and many of these are not relevant to plant growth.
 We typically refer only to frequencies that we can see as “light” and those we can’t as something else.

-Whether it’s synthetic light from metal halide, high pressure sodium, LEDs or natural sunshine, using the right kind of light in the growroom is essential.
-The light frequencies that benefit plants are those in the photosynthetically active range (PAR) and those that are in the wavelength band between 400 and 700 nanometers (one millionth of a millimeter).
+Whether it’s synthetic light from metal halide, high-pressure sodium, LEDs or natural sunshine, using the right kind of light in the growroom is essential.
+The light frequencies that benefit plants are those in the photosynthetically active radiation (PAR) and those that are in the wavelength band between 400 and 700 nanometers (one-millionth of a millimeter).
 This just happens to also be the visible light band.